 If successful with your application, you will usually have to undergo a training programme that may last around four to eight weeks.
 This is likely to include learning how to use computerised and manual reservation systems, telephone skills, gaining proper knowledge of emergency and evacuation procedures, and extensive security training.

 It is common for check-in officers to start their careers in temporary work during busy periods at an airport.
 If you manage to impress your superiors with an excellent level of customer service, you will have a good chance of securing a permanent role.

 As well as on-the-job training, it’s also possible to qualify with National Vocational Qualifications (NVQs) or Scottish Vocational Qualifications (SVQs) in Handling Air Passengers,at levels 2 and 3, awarded by City & Guides and EMTA Awards Ltd.

-- Good IT skills will help you with administration duties and checking passengers in.
+IT skills: Many of your duties will be computerised.
+Having good IT skills will help you with administration duties and with checking passengers in.

 Salaries can vary depending on which airline employs you.
 Some airlines may offer a higher salary if you can speak multiple languages and may offer benefits such as subsidised travel.

 Senior salary: £40,000

 These figures are intended as a guide and are from the National Careers Service.